 If yes, you should adjust to put fewer amounts of this spice or herb in the recipes to avoid creating too sharp spice flavor on your food.

-While the flavor of thyme is warmer than basil, it has a strongly peppery and minty profile, even sharper than basil.
+While thyme’s flavor is warmer than basil, it has a strongly peppery and minty profile, even sharper than basil.
 Therefore, it is a great replacement for basil in sauces, pasta recipes, and casseroles.